 Improvements to the user interface

 Enhancements to the usability of configuration features by non-technical users

+Implementation of SSVEP suitability assessment.

+Addition of a local log file

 User Interface

-[to be updated with details]

 The main UI will be presented to the user on an external monitor suspended by a stand that allows comfortable viewing.
 It will consist initially of two light-grey targets placed side-by-side on a black background on the monitor.
 The size and positioning (distance between the targets) can be configured.

+Note that it is important that any interaction by the caregiver (for example, marking ‘correct vs incorrect’ responses) be done without distraction to the primary users.
+This means we may have to have a primary window on one screen and a secondary interface on the other.

+Please see Figma file [PH1UI] for full document: